Cap-go/website/content/blog/automatic-build-and-release-with-github-actions.md

 head_image_alt: Github action illustration
 tag: CI/CD
 published: true
-next_blog: ""
+next_blog: "automatic-capacitor-ios-build-github-action"

 ---
 This tutorial focuses on the GitHub hosting, but you can adapt it with little tweak to any other CI/CD platform.

 ## Preface

-Be sure you have add your app first to Capgo, this tutorial just focus on the upload phase
+Be sure you have added your Capacitor app first to Capgo, this tutorial just focuses on the upload phase.
+If you need to add your app to Capgo, you can follow this [Tutorial](/blog/update-your-capacitor-apps-seamlessly-using-capacitor-updater/)

 ## Commit convention